xy-liao/jp2forge_web/docs/installation.md

 ## JP2Forge Library Installation

-The application depends on the JP2Forge JPEG2000 conversion library.
+The application depends on the JP2Forge JPEG2000 conversion library version 0.9.6 or higher.
 There are two ways to use it:

 1. **Install the JP2Forge library** (recommended for production):
    - Visit the [JP2Forge repository](https://github.com/xy-liao/jp2forge)